 During their time on campus, the press was able to visit the museum, interview Major Colbert, and, most importantly, gain an understanding of the personal stories that make our museum so special.
 Links to the coverage provided below:

 Founded in 1844, Boys’ Latin School of Maryland is an all-boys private school serving boys in grades K-12.
 World-class faculty, challenging academics, and character development remain the hallmarks of a Boys’ Latin education.
-We equip young men with 21st-century skills; that is why we actively teach critical thinking, collaboration, leadership, problem-solving, integrity, and compassion.
-The outcomes speak for themselves: Boys’ Latin graduates attend top colleges and universities and are prepared for the real world and ready to make a difference.
+The outcomes speak for themselves, Boys’ Latin graduates attend top colleges and universities and are prepared for the real world and ready to make a difference.